uthcode/learntosolveit/source/python.rst

         ``defaultdict`` class.

-**19. Example of constructing a dictionar from two lists of key and values.**
+**19. Example of constructing a dictionary from two lists of key and values.**

         Here's a useful technique to build a dictionary from two lists (or sequences): one list of keys, another list of values.::